 - Product: Aleph

 p_manage_18 was run with an input file which contained incorrect doc numbers (such as "01493nam" or "2008005672").
 This resulted in incorrect bib record keys and in a too-high last-doc-number in the abc01 util g/2.

-The article "BIB and ADM system numbers out of synch" (KB 8192-667) notes that "having large 'holes' (say, hundreds of thousands) in the bib record numbers is highly undesirable.
-(It causes the keyword bitmaps to be unnecessarily large.)"
+Having large 'holes' (greater than 300,000 and more than 20% of the total) in the bib record numbers is undesirable.
+(It causes the keyword bitmaps to be unnecessarily large.)